sAksham-Ar/old-blog/_posts/2021-09-29-Introduction-to-Docker.md

 ## Networks

-As we can see our app cannot reach the database even thought the database is running this is because they are running in separate containers.
-With Docker we can add them both in the same network.
+As we can see our app cannot reach the database even though the database is running this is because they are running in separate containers.
+With Docker, we can add them both in the same network.

 First let us create a network,